karel-burda/git-helpers/README.md

 # Continuous Integration
 Automatic tests are being run as part of the CI, see [tests](tests/integration) that are used in the [.travis.yml](.travis.yml).

-Static analysis is performed on the testing bash scripts using [ShellCheck](https://github.com/koalaman/shellcheck).
+Static analysis is performed on the testing bash scripts using [ShellCheck](https://github.com/koalaman/shellcheck) on Linux.

+The project is using these jobs:
+* `tests -- linux, shellcheck`
+* `tests -- windows`